-The NTMN survey also asks respondents to assess how their executives would rate the effectiveness of their company’s talent practices.
-You might expect that efforts at “impression management” would inflate the response to this question.
-Given the findings, we really hope they did not.
+Our survey also asks respondents to assess how their executives would rate the effectiveness of their company’s talent practices.
+You might expect that “impression management” would inflate responses to this question.
+Given the findings, we hope they did not.

-Survey questions about the simplicity, transparency, and accountability of those practices fared even worse.
+Survey questions about the simplicity, transparency and accountability of those practices fared even worse.
 Barely 30% of respondents considered their development planning process Extremely or Mostly Easy to Use.
 In only one of the eight TM processes did a majority of companies say that managers were held accountable for follow up.

-The 4 + 2 Talent Management Capability Model
+The 4 + 2 Talent Management Model

-We propose that there are six characteristics that differentiate a high performing TM leader.
+We propose that there are six characteristics that differentiate those high performing leaders.
 We consider four of these to be core – the proverbial “price of admission” required to operate at an acceptable level of effectiveness.
-Being great at these will bring a modicum of success, but they are only part of the equation.
+Being great at these will bring some success, but they are only part of the equation.